Penang Island: Foodie Paradise

 The most elegant setting that we had for a dinner was at Kebaya in the colonial-style Seven Terraces hotel.
 The restaurant gives a modern flare to traditional Indo and Straits Chinese Nyonya dishes.
 Kebaya applies innovative cooking methods using traditional Malaysia flavors, Vietnamese lightness, Thai spiciness, and French cooking styles.

 We went with the tasting menu to sample as much as we could.
-For starters, we tried the seabass pastry puff and the Croque monsieur beef rendang.
+For starters, we tried the seabass pastry puff and the croque monsieur beef rendang.
 Remember the not-so-pretty street food otak-otak from earlier in the blog.
-This is the elevated version of that traditional dish.
+The puff pastry is the elevated version of that traditional dish.

 Lots of lemongrass and yellow curry flavors in a fun pastry that the server recommended that we eat like a sandwich.
 It was perfect!
 And we were shocked how much we loved the blue cheese beef rendang.
-We aren’t huge fans of blue cheese, but the chef paired a mild blue cheese perfectly with the beef rendang for a unique take on the traditional French Croque monsieur combining it with traditional Malaysian beef rendang.
+We aren’t huge fans of blue cheese, but the chef paired a mild blue cheese perfectly with the beef rendang for a unique take on the traditional French croque monsieur.

-For main dishes, we shared the plum duck confit with mandarin oranges and plums and the beef oyster confit, which just melted in your mouth and had similar flavor to mild beef rendang with the texture of perfectly cooked short rib.
+For main dishes, we shared the plum duck confit with mandarin oranges and the succulent beef oyster confit, which had similar flavor to mild beef rendang with the texture of perfectly cooked short rib.
 The elevated side dishes included eggplant with chili paste and whitebait, which reminded us of Nasi Lemak, and coconut-peanut sauce green beans.

 For dessert, we had pandan creme brulee and warm coconut milk over rice balls.

 Specialty shops